Psoriatic Arthritis Treatment in Pennsylvania

 Often related, psoriasis causes patches of scaly, red, or white skin.
 However, psoriatic arthritis sets off joint swelling and pain that can lead to permanent damage.
 These conditions may occur together, or PsA may occur on its own.
 Psoriatic arthritis affects about 30 percent of people with psoriasis.

 PsA is a disease that you will likely have to deal with throughout the rest of your life, so mental and physical help is important to maintain your quality of life.

 The Arthritis Group provides treatment for a variety of rheumatic conditions including psoriatic arthritis.
-If you have been diagnosed or are seeking a diagnosis, please call (215) 725-7400 to schedule an appointment at our arthritis treatment center in Philadelphia or New Jersey to find the treatment option best for you.
+If you have been diagnosed or are seeking a diagnosis, please call (215) 725-7400 to schedule an appointment at our arthritis treatment center in Philadelphia, Bala Cynwyd, or Langhorne to find the treatment option best for you.

 Who is at Risk for Psoriatic Arthritis?

 People who are at risk for psoriatic arthritis include but are not limited to:

 - May begin at any age, including children

 - Often appears between ages 30 and 50

 - Often starts about 10 years after psoriasis develops

 - You may have few skin lesions but many joints affected by arthritis